bryceshen1/Intro-to-Issues/README.md

 In this course, you will:

-1. Create an issue
+1. Create an Issue
 2. Use labels & milestones
-3. Collaborate on issues
+3. Collaborate on Issues
-4. Assign issues
+4. Assign Issues
-5. Resolve and Reopen an issue
+5. Resolve and Reopen an Issue

 ### How to start this course